grgbr/cute/sphinx/user.rst

 is defined with the timeout setting inherited from the ``sample_timed_suite`` test |suite| of ``10`` seconds.

-.. index:: suite file scope, test suite file scope
+.. index:: file scope;suite, suite;file scope
 .. _sect-user-test_hierarchy-suite_file_scope:

 Suite file scope